spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-interaction/search/configuring-the-search-query.md

     link: docs/scos/dev/back-end-development/data-manipulation/data-interaction/search/facet-filter-overview-and-configuration.html
 ---

-Once you have all the necessary data in Elasticsearch, it’s time to display it on Yves.
+Once you have all the necessary data in Elasticsearch, it's time to display it on Yves.

 To achieve this, [query Elasticsearch](#quering), which returns raw data needed for [processing the query result](#process) to display it in the templates.